k4ustu3h/forkicons/.github/CONTRIBUTING.md

 ![](images/contributing-image-1.png)

-Each icon must fit the 160x160px or 144x144px (depending on the shape) content area size.
-It must not be smaller nor bigger than the specified sizes.

-The default stroke should be kept at 12px.
-For finer detail, a stroke of 6px can be used.
-The standard widths are 6px, 8px, 10px, 12px and 14px.

-If an icon is too minimal or does not have enough surrounding details, 14px should be used.
-You can check whether to use it if the stroke width looks too thin alongside other icons (more information in the [Figma document](https://www.figma.com/community/file/1227718471680779613)).

-In addition to the above, the icons must have an outlined (not filled) style and the colour must be black `#000000`.
-If the original icon has a filled style, change the icon to adhere to the guidelines as seen below.
+The icon should be an identical but a monotone variant of the original icon.

 ![](images/contributing-image-2.png)

-See also [this Figma repository](https://www.figma.com/community/file/1227718471680779613) made by Grabstertv.

-### Adding an icon to Lawnicons
+### Adding an icon to Forkicons

-Here's how to add an icon to Lawnicons:
+Here's how to add an icon to Forkicons:

 #### Prerequesties